home-assistant/home-assistant.io/source/_integrations/huawei_lte.markdown

 ## Configuration

-The integration can be enabled in two ways, either using the frontend, or using YAML.
+The integration can be enabled in two ways, either using the frontend or using YAML.

 The integration can be run with or without authentication.
-Authenticated mode enables all available integration features and entities, but may interfere with accessing the device web interface from another source such as a browser while the integration is active, or vice versa.
+Authenticated mode enables all available integration features and entities, but may interfere with accessing the device web interface from another source such as a browser while the integration is active or vice versa.
 The exact list of features requiring authentication to work varies by device and firmware version.
 The integration will try to use all configured ones and fail gracefully if it detects one requiring authentication in unauthenticated mode.

 Only a subset of the entities provided by the target device by
-default: WAN IP Address, RSRQ, RSRP, RSSI, and SINR LTE signal information sensors, mobile data switch, and device tracker entries.
+default:

+- WAN IP address sensor
+- RSRQ sensor
+- RSRP sensor
+- RSSI sensor
+- SINR LTE signal sensor
+- mobile data switch
+- device tracker entries

 The rest are added to the entity registry, but disabled by default.

 Support for different categories of information and thus available entities varies by device model and firmware version.